 In 1927, McDougall moved to Duke University.
 He developed the psychology department over there and established a parapsychology laboratory.
 He had already had interest in psychical research and in 1920 and 1921 had been the president of the Society for Psychical Research and The American Society for Psychical Research, respectively.
 He was interested to find scientific evidence for psychical phenomena and encouraged research on it.
 In 1937, McDougall became the founding co-editor, with Joseph Banks Rhine, of the Journal of Parapsychology.
 He was instrumental in establishing parapsychology as a separate subfield of psychology.

 McDougall remained in Duke University till his death in 1938.
 In his life time he published 24 books and more than 150 papers.
 His contributions to psychology are indelible.

 Initially wanting to dedicate his life to neurology, McDougall, after reading the work of William James, changed his mind, and ended up making a highly influential career in psychology.
-He redefined the study of psychology by introducing his hormic psychology, became instrumental in establishing the disciplines of Social Psychology and Parapsychology, and made significant contributions to Experimental Psychology, Personality Psychology, and Abnormal Psychology.
+He redefined the study of psychology by introducing his hormic psychology, became instrumental in establishing the disciplines of Social Psychology and Parapsychology, and made significant contributions to Experimental Psychology, Physiological Psychology, Personality Psychology, and Abnormal Psychology.